 Axial Deep Groove Ball Bearings P0 = Fa -

-The static safety factor S0 represents the ratio of the basic static load rating C0 to the equivalent static load P0, used to evaluate safety margins.
+The static safety factor S0 represents the ratio of the basic static load rating C0 to the equivalent static load P0, and is used to evaluate the safety margin.

 Calculation Formula: